tseli0s/nvdialog-rs/README.md

 THE SOFTWARE IS PROVIDED “AS IS”, WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
 ```

+# Contributing
+We welcome contributions to `nvdialog-rs!` Whether you're reporting bugs, suggesting features, or submitting code improvements, your input is valuable:

+- Fork the repository.
+- Create a new branch for your changes.
+- Submit a pull request with a clear description of your changes and their purpose.

+# Support
+If you encounter any issues or have questions, please feel free to open an issue in the GitHub repository.
+We also encourage you to check the documentation for detailed information on how to use the crate.